Roake v. Brumley

 Roake v.
-Brumley is a United States federal court case regarding Louisiana House Bill 71, which will require the Ten Commandments to be prominently displayed in all public classrooms in Louisiana.
-On November 12, 2024, it was ruled unconstitutional in the United States District Court for the Middle District of Louisiana.
+Brumley is a United States federal court case regarding Louisiana House Bill 71, which requires the Ten Commandments to be prominently displayed in all public classrooms in Louisiana.
+On November 12, 2024, it was ruled unconstitutional by the United States District Court for the Middle District of Louisiana.
 A three-judge panel from the United States Court of Appeals for the Fifth Circuit unanimously upheld the district court's ruling on June 20, 2025.
 On October 6, 2025, the full Fifth Circuit Court of Appeals agreed to hear the case en banc.
-This nullifies the Fifth Circuit's previous ruling.
-However, the preliminary injunction from the U.S. District Court remains in place.
+On February 20, 2026, the en banc Fifth Circuit vacated the district court's preliminary injunction and remanded the case for further proceedings, allowing the law to take effect while litigation continues.

 Trial court

-On June 24, 2024, a group of multi-faith and non-religious Louisiana parents brought suit on their own behalf and on behalf of their minor children challenging the constitutionality of H.B.
+On June 24, 2024, a group of multi-faith and non-religious Louisiana parents brought suit on their own behalf and on behalf of their minor children, challenging the constitutionality of H.B.
 71 under the Establishment Clause and Free Exercise Clause of the First Amendment to the United States Constitution.
 They named as defendants the Louisiana State Superintendent of Education, Cade Brumley, several members of the Louisiana State Board of Elementary and Secondary Education (BESE) in their official capacities, and five parish school boards.

 Plaintiffs moved for preliminary injunctive relief shortly after filing their complaint.
 Defendants, in turn, moved to dismiss the complaint, opposed the preliminary injunction, and alternatively moved to stay the injunction pending appeal.

 On November 12, 2024, United States District Judge John W. deGravelles largely denied the motions to dismiss, denied the motion to stay the injunction pending an appeal, and issued a preliminary injunction, stating that H.B.
-71 is "unconstitutional on its face."
+71 is "unconstitutional on its face".

 Court of Appeals

+Panel decision (vacated)

-On November 15, 2024, the United States Fifth Circuit Court of Appeals granted an emergency stay motion from the Louisiana state, limiting the ruling to the five parishes whose school boards were named as defendants in the case.
+On November 15, 2024, the United States Fifth Circuit Court of Appeals granted an emergency stay motion from the state of Louisiana, limiting the ruling to the five parishes whose school boards were named as defendants in the case.
 Judges Jerry Smith and Kurt Engelhardt voted for the stay and Judge James Graves voted against.
-On December 30, 2024, the Fifth Circuit court rejected a petition for an initial hearing en banc, wherein the case would be heard by the whole appellate court instead of just 3 judges.
+On December 30, 2024, the Fifth Circuit court rejected a petition for an initial hearing en banc, wherein the case would be heard by the whole appellate court instead of just three judges.
 The court was polled and voted against the petition 14-3.
 Oral argument took place on January 23, 2025, before Judges Dennis, Haynes, and Ramirez.